kbailey117/WordPressServer/README.md

-n# WordPressServer
+# WordPressServer
-Dockerized Wordpress server deployed on Ubuntu EC2 with RDS background
+### Dockerized Wordpress server deployed on Ubuntu EC2 with RDS background

 # VPC Setup
 Setup VPC with a CIDR block limitation of /26 | no NAT Gateway due to cost incursions | no S3 endpoint required | Enable DNS hostnames & resolution